PHACDataHub/foresight/doc/milestone-1.md

 #### F.1.4.
 Worldmap view of detected clusters

 Instead of only seeing the location of each articles, the `World map of clusters with detected threats` view provides a view of recognized locations of the detected clusters.

+*Note that some location detection are not correct, for now.*

 <table cellspacing="0" cellpadding="0" border="0">
     <tr>